psforever/PSF-LoginServer/README.md

 ### Downloading the Scala Development Kit
 In order to use scala, you need the compiler `scalac`.
 This is equivalent to Java's `javac`, but for the Scala language.
 [Grab the 2.11.7 version from Scala-Lang.org](http://www.scala-lang.org/download/2.11.7.html).
 Install this on to your system and the compiler and Scala REPL will be added to your PATH.

+### Downloading PSCrypto
+The server requires PSCrypto in order to run.
+[Download the latest release](https://github.com/psforever/PSCrypto/releases/download/v1.0/pscrypto-lib-1.0.zip) and extract the ZIP in to the top level of your source directory.

+SBT and IDEA will automatically find the required libraries when running.

 ### Using an IDE
 Scala code can be fairly complex and a good IDE helps you understand the code and what methods are available for certain types.